redux-json-api/redux-json-api/docs/apis/createEntity.md

 ## createEntity(value: { object })
-Dispatching the createEntity function will send a `POST` to the backend, providing it a JSON API compliant object (not sure what this is? head to our "Introduction page").
+Dispatching the createEntity function will send a `POST` to the backend, providing it a JSON API compliant object (not sure what this is? head to our "Good reads section").

 ```javascript
 const mapStateToProps = ({ CreateTask }) => ({ CreateTask });